Skip to content

 is_null() πŸ”—

-Return a boolean series which is True for each value in this series which is NULL, and False otherwise.
+Return a boolean series which is True for each NULL value in this series and False for each non-NULL value.

 is_not_null() πŸ”—